jamesqo/typed-xaml/README.md

 }
 ```

 That's it!
-No casting, no `typeof`, and as an added bonus the syntax for the getter/setter has been shortened.
+No casting, no `typeof`, and as an added bonus the getter/setters are clearer to read.

 ## License